NUAA-AL/ALiPy/README.md

 ### Implement your own algorithm

-In acepy, there is no limitation for your implementation.
+In alipy, there is no limitation for your implementation.
 All you need is ensure the returned selected index is a subset of unlabeled indexes.

 ```
 select_ind = my_query(unlab_ind, **my_parameters)